Alcaro/bridges/arlib/sandbox/README.txt

-- Cache timing side channels to leak data from non-sandboxed processes again, impossible to block, other than by using constant-time algorithms in the victim this includes Meltdown/Spectre; only the victim can defend against that, the sandbox can't do anything about it (though Spectre may possibly be usable against the sandbox) though again, such permissions will not be granted frivolously.
+- Cache timing side channels to leak data from non-sandboxed processes again, impossible to block, other than by using constant-time algorithms in the victim this includes Meltdown/Spectre; only the victim can defend against that, the sandbox can't do anything about it (though Spectre may possibly be usable against the sandbox itself, just like against any other program) though again, such permissions will not be granted frivolously.

-The above applies even if the attacker is able to cause arbitrary syscalls to fail during sandbox setup.
-Such an attacker may not cause the child to be launched with a less restrictive sandbox.
-(It may, however, prevent the sandbox from launching at all.)
+The above applies even if the attacker is able to cause arbitrary syscalls to fail during sandbox setup, and/or launch arbitrarily many arbitrary executables, including ones built using information gathered by previous ones.
+Each sandbox run is assumed able to create a few files in an initially-empty directory.

 I choose to discount the possibility of kernel/glibc/compiler/hardware bugs; I know there are some, but smarter people than me have already looked for them.
 (And by restricting many syscalls,